kkoooqq/fakebrowser/README.md

 # Fake browser, headless browser, all for bots.

 * **Basic version:**
-Based on puppeteer, uses JavaScript hooks to modify properties and provides a simple api to make your web bot undetectable.
+Based on [puppeteer](https://github.com/puppeteer/puppeteer), uses JavaScript hooks to modify properties and provides a simple api to make your web bot undetectable.
 * **Advanced version:**
-[fakechrome](https://github.com/kkoooqq/fakechrome) Based on Chromium, recompiled to complete the simulation more thoroughly.
+[fakechrome](https://github.com/kkoooqq/fakechrome) recompiled Chromium to complete the simulation more thoroughly and

 -----